Regulatory burden

 The AAN has been hard at work to advocate for federal reforms to prior authorization with both Congress and the administration:

-- On June 12, 2024, the Improving Seniors’ Timely Access to Care Act was introduced in both chambers of Congress.
+• On May 20, 2025, the Improving Seniors’ Timely Access to Care Act was reintroduced in both chambers of Congress.

 At the state level, the AAN has been actively advocating for prior authorization reform legislation.

-- In 2025, the AAN is actively supporting legislation in multiple states to further reform prior authorization, including bills that would prohibit the use of artificial intelligence to deny prior authorization requests.
+• In 2026, the AAN is actively supporting legislation in Arizona and Kansas to further reform prior authorization, including bills that would prohibit the use of artificial intelligence in Florida and Hawaii to deny prior authorization requests.
 As legislative sessions move quickly, we remain committed to ensuring that neurologists and their patients are protected from unnecessary delays and administrative roadblocks.

 Comment letters